 Milanesas are an Argentine classic and the best version or recipe can be as hotly debated as a soccer match.
 Usually served as a veal cutlet lightly breaded and fried, this recipe takes it one step further.
 A thin coating of tomato sauce over the crispy crust, melty cheese, and a sprinkling of oregano lends an Italian flavor to the dish for a tasty twist.

-Ajiaco is a traditional Colombian soup that's packed with nutrition.
-Rich in flavor, ajiaco is made with chicken, white onion, corn husks, and potatoes.
+Ajiaco is a traditional Colombian soup that's packed with nutritious ingredients.
+Rich in flavor, it's made with chicken, white onion, corn husks, and potatoes.
 A melting pot, in the most literal sense, it also takes care of itself.
-Leave a pot on the stove and you're free to watch the game.
+Leave a pot on the stove and you're free to celebrate.

 What better dish to represent Mexico than the so-popular taco?
 For this recipe, shredded brisket is served on warm tortillas and finished with your favorite toppings.
 Best of all, the brisket is cooked in a slow cooker, which means you're free to enjoy yourself while dinner cooks itself.